 - USB charging station

-You don’t have to be a superhero to decide which radiology furniture is right for you.
+Choosing the best radiology workstation can be quite the undertaking.
 Be sure to look into the radiologist needs and involve designers with experience in ergonomics.
 Choose a manufacturer or rep to help radiologists and administrators assess their needs, create a plan, select the best product suited to their needs, and see it all the way through installation.